-In 2015, we set a bold goal: By 2025, all Mainers experiencing food insecurity will have access to the nutritious, culturally relevant food they need, when and where they need it.
-In doing so, we will help stabilize the lives of people facing hunger, reduce the impact of hunger in our state, and make Maine a stronger, more resilient place to work and live.
+Which is why in 2015 Good Shepherd Food Bank created a bold goal where by 2025 all food insecure Mainers would have access to the nutritious, culturally relevant food they need, when and where they need it.
+In doing so, it would help stabilize the lives of the people we serve, reduce the impact of hunger in our state, and make Maine a stronger, more resilient place to work and live.

 With your partnership and philanthropic support, we made significant progress on the top priorities and ambitions of the Campaign to End Hunger.

 - Increase access to more nutritious and culturally relevant food – Over $165 million from large-scale food donations and almost $53 million of campaign cash, has been invested in meeting the need for food for today.

 - Advocate and ensure equity – Nearly $9 million dollars has been invested in providing equitable, long-term solutions.

 - Invest in innovative solutions – Nearly $14.5 million was used to invest in innovative solutions.

 - Build a safety net – Over $8 million was used to build a safety net, ensuring we can continue to innovate sustainably in times of diminished resources or increased community needs.

 impact at a glance

 “ In the 42 years since Hannaford Supermarkets helped found the Food Bank with JoAnn Pike, we’ve never seen a need like there is today.
 Let’s not let another generation pass us by.
 Let’s end hunger now. ”Mike Vail President of Hannaford Supermarkets